comp-int-hum/cdh-domain/README.md

 $ npm -h
 ```

-Note that the initial `$` sign indicates it is being run on the command-line.
+Note that the initial `$` sign indicates it is being run on the command-line (your "prompt" will look different, e.g. with information about your computer, username, etc).

 ### Getting the framework and installing libraries